Amador Valley High School: Development

 Classes were first held at Amador Valley on August 14, 1922, at the school's initial location at the Pleasanton Grammar School, serving 59 students.
 The first class of eight students graduated in 1923, and the school quickly became known for its municipal bands and sports teams.

 The initial school land, building, furnishings, and upkeep was funded by a $110,000 bond authorized by district voters on September 26, 1922.
 Construction started in 1923 on the Rancho Valle de San Jose property, to accommodate 200 students upon its completion in 1924.
-The initial school building was built in Mediterranean Revival style and included "five regular recitation rooms, a science laboratory with lecture room, a sewing room, a cooking room, a room for commercial branches, two drawing rooms, a shop with two connecting work rooms, a library, a reception room and office for the pricipal [sic], a teachers' room, a nurses' room, and gymnasium".
+The initial school building was built in Mediterranean Revival style and included "five regular recitation rooms, a science laboratory with lecture room, a sewing room, a cooking room, a room for commercial branches, two drawing rooms, a shop with two connecting work rooms, a library, a reception room and office for the principal, a teachers' room, a nurses' room, and gymnasium".

 Pleasanton mothers started a school lunch program in 1927 to provide students with a better environment for learning.
 Parents donated pots and pans, and a newly hired cook prepared lunches, to be eaten at new tables and benches.
 The tables and benches were constructed by the custodian and the music teacher from the wood of horse stalls formerly on the campus.
 This project led to the formation of a Parent-Teacher Association (PTA) chapter at Amador Valley in the late 1920s.

 District voters approved a $1.5 million school bond issue in 1965, with the authority to borrow up to $5 million more.
 The bond was directed towards site procurements and new construction.
 Much of the "original" Amador Valley High School building was demolished then significantly reconfigured in 1968.

 The Amador Theater was added to the main campus building in 1932.
 As of 2019, the theater remains the city's largest performing arts facility.
 The theater has hosted school plays, band concerts, performances, lectures, and assemblies.
 The theater survived the demolition of the rest of the campus in 1968 and was restored after a community fundraising effort.
 The Amador Theater underwent another substantial renovation and expansion between 1981 and 1989, at a total cost of $2 million.
 The project was mostly funded by the City of Pleasanton, which took ownership of the theater the same year.
 The land under the theater remained owned by the school district.